-Andy Watson of Bull Stock Media is in his 26th season as the PBR’s lead photographer and has captured nearly every ride in PBR history.
-He recently photographed his 600th premier series event.
+Andy Watson of Bull Stock Media is in his 25th season as the PBR’s lead photographer, and has captured nearly every ride in PBR history.

 “To be able to freeze that moment and look at it and see everything in it is really cool, and to (the riders) it means a lot,” Watson said.
 “Every ride is something special, whether it is good, bad, great form or their buddies are in the background.”